debragail/api_doc/source/protocols/drone-delivery/index.html.md

 # Starting

-A message sent by the service provider (the delivery drone) to the service requester, notifying that the delivery mission has started
+A message sent by the service provider (the delivery drone) to the service requester, notifying it that the delivery mission has started

 ## Arguments